 But let’s take a look at the intro, shall we?

-As you can see, you play as an anonymous adventurer hired by a mysterious sorceress to find an orb in a dangerous dungeon.
-The intro is small but it serves its purpose as a backstory.
+As you can see, you play as an anonymous adventurer hired by a mysterious sorceress to find an orb located inside a dangerous dungeon.
+The intro is small and simple but it serves its purpose as a backstory.

-After you choose your race, class (or classes), gender, alignment and properly reroll your stats, you can choose your character’s portrait from several options.
-Although the game doesn’t have a lot of character portraits (more male than female ones), it still has a basic range of portraits for simple characters.
+After you choose your race, class (or classes, if you’re multiclassing), gender, alignment and properly reroll your stats; you can choose your character’s portrait from several options.
+Although the game doesn’t have a lot of character portraits (more male than female ones), it still has a good range of portraits for simple characters.

 And then you go to the dungeon customization screen and this is where the game really shines!
-Like I’ve said before, the game creates random generated levels, but you can customize your dungeon by choosing between several variables, like monsters’ difficulty level, how big you want the dungeon to be, magic traps, etc. The number of possible combinations is very large and quite impressive!
+The game creates random generated levels with each new gameplay with the option of a “real death” (in which if your character dies, all save files are automatically erased).
+But you can also customize your dungeon by choosing between several variables and options, like monsters’ difficulty level, how big you want the dungeon to be, magic traps, etc. The number of possible combinations is very large and quite impressive.

 Each level has more or less the some basic layout (apart from some exceptions): usually with two different monster types with a third type acting as an end-level boss (which can be a normal monster type in the next level).
+And the deeper you are, the harder the monsters will become.
 The monsters are all varied and based on the Forgotten Realms campaign.
-There’s even a bestiary in the manual, however it’s incomplete…
+There’s even a bestiary in the manual, however it’s incomplete… Luckily, you can rest (when not surrounded by monsters) and recover health.
+But it does however reduce your food bar.

 During the gameplay, you have access to an auto-map, which is probably the most useful tool in your possession.
 It not only marks your already explored path but it’s also useful for backtracking and locating monsters out of sight.